taoli24/backup_baristas_mvc/README.md

 # Backup Baristas API

 ## The problem
 Finding emergency backup staff to cover shift vacancies due to sickness and emergency commitments is one of the many problems that is always faced by many hospitality businesses especially among cafés and restaurants.
 The situation has gotten after covid-19 pandemic due to lockdowns which force many skilled employee of hospitality leaving the industry.
+There are lots of cafe business unable to operate due to shortage of staffs.

 ## The purpose of this API
 * Help cafés find skilled workers to cover emergency shift vacancy